autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 The data structure of testing result returned from `WaitSet` is nested.
 You can find `WaitSet` result by the following 2 steps;

-1. verifying if any trigger has been invoked
+1. Verify if any trigger has been invoked
 2. verifying if specified trigger has been invoked

 As for 1, here is a sample code excerpted from [ros2_subscription_examples/waitset_examples/src/timer_listener_triple_async.cpp at main · takam5f2/ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples/blob/main/waitset_examples/src/timer_listener_triple_async.cpp).